iferres/MLSTar/README.md

     ## [47] "leptospira"              "mcanis"
     ## [49] "mcaseolyticus"           "mplutonius"

-Lets say we are interested in Leptospira genus, which is in the place 47 in the list above.
+Lets say we are interested in Leptospira genus, which is in the place 47 (*place may change over time*) in the list above.
 So:

 ``` r
 lst <- listPubmlst_orgs()